Property Tax Protection Program

 Percent That Resulted in A Reduction

-48% of all ARB hearings resulted in a reduction for taxpayers.
-This beat the 2021 mark of 40% but fell below the 57% established in 2022.
-The statewide average in 2023 was 70%.
-60% of homes were able to land a reduction, their best result since 2021.
-Business real estate won 41% of the time, down from 56% in 2022.
-The statewide average for business properties in 2023 was 59%, so Cameron County was relatively close to the average.
-Formal hearings had a higher winning percentage than informal appeals in 2023, as only 46.37% of informal protests won.
-Homes and businesses likewise did better with the ARB than they did informally, showing that the board really is an impartial arbiter.
+59% of all ARB hearings resulted in a reduction for taxpayers.
+This was the best result seen since 70% in 2017. .
+The statewide average in 2024 was 66%.
+75% of homes were able to land a reduction, their best result since 2019.
+Business real estate won 45% of the time, up from 41% in 2023.
+The statewide average for business properties in 2024 was 63%, so Cameron County was behind the average.
+Formal hearings had lower winning percentage than informal appeals in 2024, as 69.57% of informal protests won.
+This was a dramatic jump for informal hearings, possibly indicating that the district is becoming more generous.

 Value Reduction From Written ARB DeterminationsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.